 These policies would appear to be good news for the mining sector and indicate that there will be a push for both increased metal production, and the need for additional supply.

 The outlook for gold in 2017 looks to be strong.
-There are two primary reasons behind our bullish outlook for gold (and the other precious metals);
+Gold is a safe-haven investment which has a historical record as a hedge against inflation and during periods of instability.
+This year there are two primary reasons behind our bullish outlook for gold (and for other precious metals);

-- (i) the probability of inflationary forces in the U.S. and,
+- the probability of inflationary forces in the U.S. and,

-- (ii) the wave of global political and economic uncertainty.
+- the wave of global political and economic uncertainty.

-If you are looking for a List of Gold Stocks, check it out here.
-We have included data for over 200 listed gold mining companies.
+If you’re looking for a List of Gold Stocks, check it out here.
+We have included data on over 200 listed gold-mining companies.

 We suggest that investors take a look at silver stocks (here is a list of publicly-traded silver stocks), and review why investors should consider and investment in silver.

-But if you take into account where the market currently sits, and it’s 5 year record, there is a strong case to be made that copper has a lot of room to improve.
+But if you take into account where the market currently sits, and its five-year record, there is a strong case to be made that copper has a lot of room to improve.

-We have compiled a list of copper stocks for you to use for your own due diligence.
+We have compiled a list of copper stocks for you to use as part of your own due diligence.